 Welcome to Tara's School for Dogs

-Classes are offered in person or over live stream.
+Classes are offered In-Home, Out-Doors or Remotely.

-To learn more drop us an e-mail using the contact form on our website.
+Drop us an e-mail using the contact form on our website.
 Mary the owner and founder of Tara's School for Dogs will work with you and your dog to develop and implement a customized training plan.

-Giving your Blind Dog a Treat
+Giving a Treat Treat

 Blind dogs can figuratively see with their noses, however using the sense of smell is not exactly the same as sight.
 When Tara hears the marker "yes" she goes for the treat with gusto.
 In the past she could see it but now she can't and she reacts to get the treat faster than she gets the smell of where the treat is.
 The result is she bumps her head, her nose, her eye before getting the yummy tiny treat.
 If you think about it, instead of getting positively reinforced she gets positively punished!
 The exact opposite of what we want to have happen!